SVENTRIPIKAL/LoadApp-File-Downloader/README.md

 Main screen is a `Custom Button` extending the `View` class which animates both
 horizontally and in a center-filled arc while the file downloads.
 Once completed,
 users can click on the notification content to navigate directly to their `Downloads`
-directory, or the notification's `Action Button` to navigate to a Details screen with
+directory, or the notification's `Action Button` to navigate to a Details screen
-animated views via `MotionLayout` that provides the downloaded file's name, final
+animated by `MotionLayout` which provides the downloaded file's name, final
 download status, and a return to Main screen button.

 ## Inspiration